gchq/sleeper/docs/getting-started.md

 ## Deploy to AWS

-The easiest way to deploy a full instance of Sleeper and interact with it is to use the "system test" functionality.
-This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
-You can then use the status scripts to see how much data is in the system, run some example queries, and view logs to help understand what the system is doing.

 ### Environment setup

 You'll need a VPC that is suitable for deploying Sleeper.
 You'll also want an EC2 instance to deploy from, to avoid